php-mq/server/README.md

 This implementation aims to implement the following requirements.

+For details of the client-endpoint-communication see the message [protocol documentation](./docs/MessageProtocol.md).

 ### Message endpoint

 * Establish a communication endpoint via network or unix domain socket. (both should be possible)